beria-kalpelbe/Bird-Call-Detection/README.md

 The full dataset can be found <a href="https://doi.org/10.5281/zenodo.10675498"> here</a>

-There is a demo <a href=""> here in colab </a> for the pre-processing and models training.
+There is a demo <a href="https://colab.research.google.com/drive/1jQNUamyTX5-k_JV7f7WF34VAr16VnmGS?usp=sharing"> here in colab </a> for the pre-processing and models training.

 ## Setting up